 The GranaryAddress and Info

-Chef Brannon Florie’s cozy farm-inspired restaurant is one of Mount Pleasant’s best-kept secrets, and the brunch menu’s shining star is the duck & waffles (pickled peaches, apples, jalapeño-strawberry jam, buttermilk brown butter waffle, sorghum syrup, hot sauce).
-Pair it with a $5 Moscow mule made with house-made ginger beer if you’re feeling a little frisky.
+Chef Brannon Florie’s cozy farm-inspired restaurant just got a major facelift in the form of a brand new location and updated menu in Mount Pleasant.
+Luckily, it also just reintroduced its brunch menu’s which features creative fare like the duck & waffles with pickled peaches, apples, jalapeño-peach jam, buttermilk brown butter waffle, sorghum syrup, hot sauce.
+Pair it with a zesty Moscow Mule made with house-made ginger beer, if you’re feeling a little frisky.

 Madra RuaAddress and Info